 Through the input and support from so many of you, we “adjusted our sails” to ensure a summer experience that was both safe and impactful.
 Dining Hall protocols and schedules were enhanced, cabins became a cohort, and programs were run in smaller capacities.
 Yet, through all these adaptations, the feedback we heard time and again was, “Camp still feels like home and it was exactly what we needed.”
 The resiliency of our staff, counselors, campers and families, proved yet again why our Camp community is the best.

-Now, we’re setting course to do it again bigger and better in summer 2021.
+Now, we’re setting course to do it again bigger and better.

 No matter what, Camp will continue to focus on what’s always been most important: safety, character development, learning new skills, independence, building the next generation of young men and women and a whole lot of fun.
-As we finalize plans and details, we will update our Camp families in early 2021.
+A.

 Ensuring a safe and health Camp will require a strong partnership among all of us.